transferwise/pipelinewise/docs/connectors/taps/postgres.rst

     * ``GRANT USAGE ON SCHEMA <schema_name> TO pipelinewise``
     * ``GRANT SELECT ON ALL TABLES IN SCHEMA <schema_name> TO pipelinewise``

+In order for pipelinewise user to automatically be able to access any tables created in the future, we recommend running the following query:
+    * ``ALTER DEFAULT PRIVILEGES IN SCHEMA <schema_name> GRANT SELECT ON TABLES TO pipelinewise;``

 **Step 3: Configure Log-based Incremental Replication**

 .. note::